opengisch/georama/CONTRIBUTING.md

 - [ ] All tests pass locally
 - [ ] I've updated the documentation where relevant
 - [ ] My PR is focused and doesn't bundle multiple unrelated changes
-- [ ] I've discussed this change with the team (via issue or discussion)
+- [ ] I've discussed this change with the team (via issue or discussion) and added a link in the PR description

 ---